Honey Mustard Potatoes Recipe

 Instructions

-3. Make the glaze: In a separate bowl, whisk together honey, Dijon mustard, whole grain mustard, minced garlic, melted butter, salt, and pepper.
+2. In a large bowl, whisk together honey, Dijon mustard, olive oil, minced garlic, salt, and pepper.

 Notes